steefy02/Research-article-scraper/README.md

 This system scrapes research papers from multiple academic platforms, organizing results by platform and keyword, with automatic deduplication.

-⚠️ **Important**: This scraper requires internet access to academic APIs.
-It will work on your local machine but cannot run in restricted environments like Claude's sandbox.

 ## Files Overview

 1. **scraper.py** - Core scraper module (can be used for any keywords/topics)